ns1017/OllamaTools/README.md

 - Python code creation and execution helpers (`code_dev`, `code_exec`)
 - Environment discovery tool for reliable OS-aware behavior
 - Conversation persistence and interaction logging
-- Limited autonomous continuation with loop and safety guards
+- Limited & potentially unlimted autonomous continuation with loop and safety guards (know true autonomous/autopilot mode is now a seperate input)

 ## Known Issues

-- Probably the most signifigant, the AI rarely is able to correct itself while in an autonomous session.
-It ends up looping the incorrect function or a tool call incorrectly.
-- While not incompatible with linux, there are built in filters to correct linux cli commands to windows, there may be hallucinations when "get_env" command are used without altering the system prompt or command filter.
+- While not incompatible with linux, there are built in filters to correct linux cli commands to windows, there may be hallucinations when "get_env" commands are used without altering the system prompt or command filter.
 - Some issues with text-to-speech.
 For example, sometimes switching back from keyboard input does not take precedence over the AI finishing its response.
+- Issue occurs when a new chat is started.
+For some reason (most likely prompted by the ai), a continuation hides the inital AI response from the chat stream and only shows the final response.
+It can be viewed in the context history though.

 ## Project Structure